top of page

 A mountain: the sun's bones.

-The child of the sea stands large
+The child of the sea is large

 among the wooden statues.